Roles and Permissions

 - Direct Relationship Type Restrictions: can be used to indicate direct relationships between users and objects

-- A Check API Request the Check API Request is used to check for relationships between users and objects
+- A Check API Request: used to check for relationships between users and objects

 and/or viewers

-that can have more granular permissions such as adding bookings to a trip or viewing bookings on it.
+, both of which can have more granular permissions like adding bookings to a trip or viewing a trip's bookings.

-- Understand how roles are related to direct relations for our trip booking system
+- Understand how roles are related to direct relations for the trip booking system

-- Adding implied relations to existing authorization model to define permissions for bookings
+- Add implied relations to the existing authorization model to define permissions for bookings

-- Checking user roles and their permissions based on *relationship tuples* for direct and implied relations
+- Check user roles and their permissions based on relationship tuples for direct and implied relations

 and viewer